priyankshah7/hypers/README.md

 **Please note that this package is currently in pre-release.
 The first general release will be v0.1.0**

+#### Hyperspectral data
+Whilst this package is designed to work with any type of hyperspectral data, of the form:

+$X[x, y, spectrum]$ or
+$X[x, y, z, spectrum]$

+some of the features are particularly useful for vibrational-scattering related hyperspectral data (e.g. Raman micro-spectroscopy), e.g. the spectral component of the hyperspectral viewer (see figure above).

 ## Installation
 To install using `pip`:
 ```